pybricks/pybricks.github.io/learn/movement-sound-light/basic-programs.md

 Some comments can be descriptive.
 They might summarize what a sequence of blocks do.
 Other comments can describe _why_ you've done it in a particular way.
 You can also describe the required conditions that are needed to run your program.
-Comments are automatically removed before your code is sent to the robot, so comments have no impact on performance or robot code size.
+Comments are filtered out before your code is sent to the robot, so comments have no impact on performance or robot code size.

 It is possible to leave a comment block floating on the canvas if you need to,